 The Director shall have direct responsibility for the organization, administration, and operation of the Department, and potential agencies included within the Department.
-The Director shall also have the ability to hire staff or contract out services as required in order to provide sufficient and culturally competent translation and interpretation services.
+The Director shall also have the ability to hire staff or contract out services as required in order to provide sufficient and culturally competent translation and interpretation services and assistive technology.

 - a.
-The purpose of the OLCA will be to coordinate with each city department's language access coordinator to develop a comprehensive plan for how to accommodate people who are limited English proficient or cannot read in their native language through culturally competent translation and interpretation services.
-OLCA will also review and audit existing plans and make recommendations for ways to improve a department's accountability, transparency, and quality of services through a community-centered approach, which will include hearings, community conversations, and surveys. - b.
-The Director shall work with their staff to create a set of mandatory communications access guidelines for City departments and shall work with each department head in the City of Boston to build off of those guidelines to create a specific communications access plan for their department.
+The purpose of the OLCA will be to coordinate with each city department's OLCA Liaison to develop a comprehensive departmental plan for how to accommodate people who speak languages other than English, people who cannot read in their native language, and persons with disabilities, through culturally competent translation and interpretation services and assistive technology.
+OLCA will also review and audit existing plans and make recommendations for ways to improve a department's accountability, transparency, and quality of services through a community-centered approach, which will include regular hearings, community conversations, and surveys. - b.
+The Director shall work with their staff and the community to create a set of mandatory communications access guidelines for City departments and shall work with each department head in the City of Boston to build off of those guidelines to create a specific communications access plan for their department. - c.
+The Department shall also work with external community members to help direct constituents to translation, interpretation, and assistive technology.
+The Department will handle constituent concerns and complaints regarding the language and communications access services of any given department.